Steven Reuther: Life and career

 Born in St. Petersburg, Florida, in his early twenties, Reuther was rendered quadriplegic in a motor accident; after ten years of rehabilitation, he made a full recovery.
 Reuther came to Los Angeles, California in the late 1970s.
 He landed his first job in the mailroom at William Morris Agency, quickly becoming the first assistant to Stan Kamen.
 Leveraging his relationship with Kamen, he worked with such stars as Donald Sutherland, Jon Voight, Goldie Hawn and Sally Field.

 He became an expert in film finance and structured numerous movies, pioneering the use of Canadian tax structures.

 Reuther served as VP of Galactic Films, where he helped develop Adrian Lyne's 9½ Weeks.
 He then segued to Vestron Pictures in 1986, serving as the executive producer of Dirty Dancing and other pictures.
 He then partnered with Arnon Milchan at New Regency developing pictures including Sidney Lumet's Family Business, and The War of the Roses.
 He went on to produce and executive produce more than 35 films in partnership with Milchan, including the 1990 smash Pretty Woman, which launched Julia Roberts.
 In March 1994, Reuther announced that he had formed a new film production company, Douglas/Reuther Productions, in partnership with Michael Douglas.
+Douglas and Reuther also co-owned Constellation Films with German financer Bodo Scriba.

 In 1998, Reuther created Bel-Air Entertainment, and served as its chairman and CEO.
 While at Bel-Air he was most proud of his movie Pay It Forward, whose title became entered everyday culture.
 He also shepherded Proof of Life, Sweet November, Rock Star and Collateral Damage.